AdamRaz/nfl-show-app/README.md

 # nfl-show-app

+**see the live page at this github pages link**: https://adamraz.github.io/nfl-show-app/

 Uses AngularJS 1.x

 Pundit prediction scoring app with Jason Bell, Mark Chapman and Osi umenyiora from BBC's NFL Show.